Split Social Democrats could sink Merkel's coalition plans

-After five days of talks, SPD leader Martin Schulz agreed a framework deal with Merkel and Bavarian conservatives on Friday.
-But before he can start official negotiations he needs the backing of his party in a vote at a conference on Sunday.
+After five days of intensive talks, SPD leader Martin Schulz agreed a framework deal with Merkel and Bavarian conservatives on Friday but before he can start official negotiations he needs the backing of his party in a vote at a conference on Sunday.

+Convincing them is proving difficult.
+Two regional branches have already said they do not back his deal.

 Schulz is touring the country to convince his party base.

-“We want to put the SPD into a position ... in which it can make our country better,” Schulz said.
-Two dozen young SPD members protested against another grand coalition, or “Groko”, government with Merkel’s conservatives, holding up placards reading “Groko is rubbish” and “Groko never again.”

-In a live Facebook broadcast, Schulz said the party had a duty to look at how it could improve the life of people.
+“We have a duty to look at how to make life better for people,” Schulz said in a live Facebook broadcast on Tuesday.

 “We are living in the world of (U.S. President Donald) Trump, (Russian President Vladimir) Putin, (Turkish President Tayyip) Erdogan.
 We live in a world of dictators who make the world’s breath pause with their crazed ideas ...
-And we have the chance to make Europe a bit more social, peaceful and just.”
+And we have the chance to make Europe a bit more social, peaceful and just,” he added.

-If the SPD rejects entering talks on Sunday, the prospect looms of a new election or a minority government under Merkel, both unwelcome options for stability-loving Germans.
+If the SPD on Sunday rejects entering talks, the prospect of a new election or a minority government under Merkel loom - both unwelcome options for stability-loving Germans.

-Defeat would also almost certainly mean the end of Schulz’s leadership of the SPD.
+Defeat would also almost certainly mean the end of Schulz’s leadership of the SPD, commentators say.

-Uncertainty over the shape of the government in Europe’s biggest economy is worrying investors, nearly four months after an election in which the conservatives had their worst result since 1949 and the SPD their worst since World War Two.
-Both of the parties that have dominated Germany for generations bled support to the far right AfD, which joined parliament for the first time, becoming the third biggest bloc.
+Nearly four months after an election in which the SPD and conservatives slumped to their lowest post-war level, bleeding support to the far right, uncertainty over the shape of the government in Europe’s biggest economy is worrying investors.

 Many in the SPD are wary of a re-run of the grand coalition which ruled under Merkel between 2013 and 2017.
 A junior role leaves them in her shadow, unable to win credit from voters.